 QEMU RISC-V Boot Flow

 This architecture has a lot of benefits: SBI puts an abstraction layer between the kernel and the hardware, which allows us to write a single kernel that can run on any RISC-V CPU, regardless of the extensions it supports, as long as it has an SBI implementation.
-SBI also provides many functions like printing to and reading from the console, and it loads a flattened device tree (FDT) into memory, which we'll also be using later on to get information about the hardware.
+SBI also provides many functions, such as printing and reading from the console.
+It also loads a flattened device tree (FDT) into memory, which we'll use later to get information about the hardware.

 Calling SBI